damianhakert/damianhakert.github.io/source/_posts/2015-02-19-8-tips-to-help-you-work-better-with-git.markdown

 ## Resetting files

-Sometime when you start modifying something you realize that the changes you did are not that good and would like to reset your changes.
+Sometimes when you start modifying your code, you realize that the changes you did are not that good and would like to reset your changes.
 Instead of clicking undo on everything you edited, you can reset your files to the HEAD of the branch:

 ```